Promoting transparency for better pension outcomes

 “It’s not what you pay a man, but what he costs you that counts.”

-Generating adequate ‘net’ investment returns is an absolute requirement for success for all pension funds.
-However, CEM’s unique asset owner performance database clearly shows that net returns are materially impacted by investment management costs.
-Paying more does not get you more.
-Cost-effective investment management strategies outperform high cost approaches.
+Generating adequate net investment returns is an absolute requirement for success for all funds.
+CEM’s asset owner performance database clearly shows that net returns are materially impacted by investment management costs, with approximately 75 per cent of gross returns above benchmarks going to pay related investment costs.
+Paying more does not necessarily get you more.
+Cost-effective investment management strategies generally outperform high-cost approaches over the long term.
 Costs matter.
 They should be understood, managed, and disclosed.

-Annual reports and financial statements were the main sources.
+Annual reports and financial statements were the main sources of information used for scoring.
 Occasionally, funds also provided cost information on their websites.
 For a few countries, some cost disclosures were sourced from regulatory body websites.
 These disclosures were reviewed if they were referenced on pension fund websites or in annual reports.

 1. Total fund cost disclosures (25% of factor score)

-The questions focused on whether total costs were discussed prominently and not just in the financial statements, as not all stakeholders are comfortable reviewing financial statements.
-Marks were also awarded for: putting total costs in the proper context (eg as a % of assets, compared to prior years’, etc.); for clarity on what costs were included and allocated; and, for the completeness of disclosures.
+Questions focused on whether total cost and the various components of total cost were disclosed.
+Points were awarded for describing and discussing cost/expenses in a prominent location, not only in the financial statements.
+Marks were also awarded for: putting total costs in the proper context (e.g., as a % of assets or compared to prior years’); for clarity on what costs were included and allocated; and, for the completeness of disclosures.

 Asset mix is an important driver of total fund costs.
 The focus was on completeness and level of disclosure across the various asset classes.
-Additional marks were awarded if disclosures also provided context allowing for evaluation of cost ‘reasonableness’ (such as implementation style) and for reporting of cost trends.
+Points were awarded if funds disclosed additional context on why their costs might be different.
+Examples of contextualization include information on asset mix or cost trends.

-3. External management fee disclosures (30% of factor score)
+3. Completeness of external management fee disclosures (30% of cost factor score)

-There are only a few ‘questions’ for this component but it was very challenging to review.
-External management fees are typically the biggest investment cost element, even for large funds that manage high proportions of their assets internally.
+External management fees are typically the largest investment cost, even for funds that manage high proportions of their assets internally.
 The focus was mainly on external management fee disclosures in annual reports and financial statements.
 Generally accepted accounting principles for reporting investment costs vary considerably by country.
 This means that external managed costs are often not fully disclosed in the financial statements themselves.
-However full scores were awarded if these costs were acknowledged, quantified, and reported elsewhere, such as in management discussion and disclosure analysis, key performance indicators, etc. For DC plans, these questions were answered from the context of disclosure of option level costs.
+However, points were awarded if these costs were acknowledged, quantified, and reported elsewhere, such as in management discussion and disclosure analysis, key performance indicators, etc. For DC plans, these questions were answered from the context of disclosure of option level costs.

 4. Transaction costs (20% of factor score)

-Transaction costs are also material and not consistently disclosed or estimated in annual reports and financial statements.
-Marks were awarded for completeness as well as the level of detail included (such as estimating fixed income transaction costs based on spreads).
-For DC plans, these questions were answered from the context of disclosure of option level costs.
+Transaction costs are also material, but similar to disclosure of external manager fees, difference in accounting standards results in inconsistent disclosure across funds.
+Marks were awarded for completeness as well as the level of detail included (e.g., estimating fixed income transaction costs based on spreads, market impact).
+For DC plans, these questions were answered from the context of disclosure of option-level costs.

 5. Member service cost disclosure (10% of factor score, where applicable)